JamesDowney/kol-aoc-06/README.md

  run dev
 ```

 running in the background.
-If you've already built symlinks, your up-to-date script can be run instantly by entering `aoc-template` into the KoLmafia CLI.
+If you've already built symlinks, your up-to-date script can be run instantly by entering `kol-aoc-06` into the KoLmafia CLI.